golang-auth/go-gssapi-c/README.md

 | FreeBSD          | Heimdal 7.8            | heimdal, pkgconf        | n/a 			 | `usepkgconfig`        |
 | OpenBSD          | Heimdal 7.8            | heimdal                 | n/a              | n/a        |

-Note that FreeBSD and Ubuntu cannot sanely support having MIT and Heimdal Kerbero installed at the same time as both packages try to own the same pkg-config `.pc` files.
+Note that FreeBSD and Ubuntu cannot sanely support having MIT and Heimdal Kerberos installed at the same time as both packages try to own the same pkg-config `.pc` files.